rbhachu/smartbrain-master-docker/README.md

 </li>

 <li>
-Run the following command in your terminal client (ensuring your in the root directory of the repo)
+Run the following command in your terminal client (ensuring you are in the root directory of the repo)

 ```sh
 docker-compose up --build